NUM-Forschungsdatenplattform/num-ops-guide/README.md

 metadata:
 name: ingress-with-auth
 annotations:
   # type of authentication
   nginx.ingress.kubernetes.io/auth-type: basic
   # name of the secret that contains the user/password definitions
   nginx.ingress.kubernetes.io/auth-secret: basic-auth
   # message to display with an appropriate context why the authentication is required
-    nginx.ingress.kubernetes.io/auth-realm: 'Authentication Required'
+  nginx.ingress.kubernetes.io/auth-realm: "Authentication Required"
 ```

 #### Use curl to confirm authorization is required by the ingress